 So you're recently engaged and are considering being married away.
-A destination wedding may be just the wedding of our dreams.
+A destination wedding may be just the wedding of your dreams.
 While formal weddings hold meaning for many couples, others want the experience to be unique, with a ceremony and location that reflect your personalities.

 The affordability of many destination weddings -- especially at a beach resort -- have many couples speeding off to the airport faster than you can say I do.
-For instance, a couple can fly to an all-inclusive resort in Mexico, get married, and stay for a week long honeymoon for as little as $2,000 to $4,000.
+For instance, a couple can fly to an all-inclusive resort in Mexico, get married, and stay for a week long honeymoon for as little as $2,000 - $5,000.
 Keep in mind you can spend as much or as little as you want on a destination wedding, just as you can at home.

 Newwest Travel Can Help You Plan

 Newwest Travel has helped couples in Edmonton and across Alberta plan their dream destination wedding.

 Below are a few things to consider before tying the knot.

 1. Pick the Perfect Spot